univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 Import external CA certificates
 -------------------------------

 Federation involves other, for example external, server systems and requires trust.
 Certificates are a way to implement trust.
-To tell your Keycloak system to trust another system for the ad-hoc provisioning, you need to import the CA certificate for that system.
+To tell your Keycloak system to trust another system for the ad hoc provisioning, you need to import the CA certificate for that system.
 Keycloak needs the CA certificate to verify the encrypted connection with the other system.
-For more information, see :ref:`additional-ca-certificates`
+For more information and the steps for adding the CA certificate, see :ref:`additional-ca-certificates`.

 .. _ad-hoc-provisioning-custom-auth-flow: